 We could have easily spent the rest of the afternoon watching the carver seemingly dance around his subject, but did not want to overstay our welcome in the studio.
 No one likes a voyeur lurking over your shoulder while concentrating on a work of art.

-Venture into the Valley of Woodcarvers
+Visit the Valley of Woodcarvers

 Nadia finished our tour by sharing with us the work DEUR Sculptures has done to make their artistry more accessible worldwide.
 Much of her time over the last several months was spent capturing artwork imagery and descriptions for a new storefront on their website.
 Thousands of products can now be purchased from DEUR Sculptures’ online shop.
 They ship to virtually any country in the world.
 Each item sold includes a certificate authenticating it is handmade in South Tyrol.